Entries in Kenya (59)

 - Medical records for all children are now in the child's respective folder

 Outcome measures that are positive, fruitful and successful.
 There is more that I've found in addition to what I've listed above, but I hope you see the effect of this HCW program.
-The Mission of Mercy are well cared for.
+The One Child Matters kids are well cared for.

 I leave for Kenya tomorrow to do the same there, except this time, I'll have my medical team with me.
 18 US team members.
 We will have 5 days of clinics and the HCWs will work with us.
 Fruits of our labour.
 Planting a seed.
 Teaching them to fish.
 The children are better for it.